 Following the merger related expansion during 2019, the Corporation continues to focus on consolidation, integration and delivering the scale driven efficiency upon which the business case for the mergers was based.
-Significant progress has been made, but the challenges of operating through the COVID-19 pandemic has left more to achieve.
+Significant progress has been made, but the economic challenges of recent years has left more to achieve.

-Student recruitment at the start of 2023/24 is encouraging, but the difficult economic conditions continue which is leading to significant pressure on the cost base and staff recruitment.
+Student recruitment at the start of 2024/25 is encouraging, but difficult economic conditions continue which is leading to significant pressure on our cost base and staff wellbeing.